joshuafairchild1/js-doctor/README.md

 ## Description

 This application allows the user to enter a medical issue that they are having, as well as their location, and they will be given a list of doctors in their area who would be able to treat them.
-The Google Maps API is used to convert the user's address into a more manageable form, then the BetterDoctor API uses their location and illness to return a list of local physicians who would be able to treat them.
+Both the Google Maps API and the BetterDoctor API are used to gather the results and display information to the user about their search.
+Google Maps API is used to convert the user's address/zipcode into longitude and latitude, which can then be used (along with the user's ailment) to query the BetterDoctor API for a list of doctors.
+The user is then displayed a Google Map, with markers dropped on the addresses of all of the doctors found by the BetterDoctor API.
+The markers can then be clicked to see information about each doctor from within the Google Map.

 ## Installation Requirements